 • Keep you informed throughout

-Careful consideration and review of ‘off the plan’ contracts is required before executing.
+Careful consideration, and review of, off-the-plan’ contracts is required before executing.

-Notwithstanding the ‘transfer’ of risk in a property to a buyer, a seller still has contractual responsibility and obligations to take reasonable care of the property until settlement.
+Notwithstanding the ‘transfer’ of risk, a seller can still owe contractual responsibility and obligations to a buyer.

 Pool safety certificates are required when someone is selling a property, buying a property or renting (leasing) a property.